History of Sean Hannity in Timeline

 In June 2019, Sean Hannity expressed outrage at Nancy Pelosi's comment about wanting to see Donald Trump "in prison", calling it "despicable behavior".

-In August 2019, Hannity and Ainsley Earhardt attended a wedding together at Trump National Golf Course in Colts Neck, New Jersey.
+In August 2019, Sean Hannity and Ainsley Earhardt attended a wedding together as guests at Trump National Golf Course in Colts Neck, New Jersey.

 2019: Hannity leaves the Catholic Church

-In 2019, Hannity left the Catholic Church, citing "too much institutionalized corruption".
-However, he has said that as he has aged, his Christian faith has "gotten stronger" and that he needs and wants God in his life.
+In 2019, Sean Hannity left the Catholic Church, citing "too much institutionalized corruption."
+He has stated that his Christian faith has grown stronger as he has aged and that he desires God in his life.

-In 2019, Trump attorney general Bill Barr said that he and Mueller had been friends for thirty years.
+In 2019, Trump attorney general Bill Barr said that he and Robert Mueller had been friends for thirty years.
+Mueller and Comey are professional acquaintances but not known to be friends.

-In February 2020, as COVID-19 spread to the U.S., Hannity claimed the left was rooting for the virus to "wreak havoc" for political gain.
+In February 2020, as COVID-19 spread to the United States, Sean Hannity stated that some on the left were hoping for the virus to cause havoc in the United States for political gain.

-In March 2020, Hannity described COVID-19 as a "hoax" and suggested it could be a "fraud" by the "deep state".
+In March 2020, Sean Hannity described COVID-19 as a "hoax" and suggested the outbreak was a "fraud" perpetrated by the "deep state".

-In June 2020, Hannity and Jill Rhodes announced that they had divorced the previous year, after separating years prior.
+In June 2020, Sean Hannity and Jill Rhodes announced they had divorced the previous year but had separated years prior.

-On October 12, 2020, Fox News agreed to pay millions of dollars to the Rich family following a lawsuit over the network pushing conspiracy theories about their son's death.
+On October 12, 2020, Fox News agreed to pay millions of dollars to the Rich family in relation to the Seth Rich conspiracy theories.

-In December 2020, Sean Hannity called for a special prosecutor to investigate Donald Trump's claims of voter fraud, despite the absence of credible evidence.
+In December 2020, Sean Hannity called for Donald Trump's claims of voter fraud to be investigated by a special prosecutor, despite lacking credible evidence.

-After Donald Trump lost the 2020 election, Sean Hannity sent text messages offering advice to Mark Meadows, including one suggesting a joint "NC Real estate" venture.
+After Donald Trump lost the 2020 election, Sean Hannity sent text messages to Mark Meadows, Donald Trump's chief of staff, offering advice, including a message suggesting a joint "NC Real estate" venture.

 2020: Release of "Live Free or Die"

-On December 31, 2020, Sean Hannity texted Mark Meadows, saying, "I do NOT see January 6 happening the way he [Trump] is being told."
+On December 31, 2020, Sean Hannity texted Mark Meadows, stating, "I do NOT see January 6 happening the way he [Trump] is being told," indicating concerns about the events leading up to the January 6th attack.

-In April 2021, Hannity purchased a $5.3 million house near Donald Trump's Mar-a-Lago residence.
+In April 2021, Sean Hannity purchased a $5.3 million house near Donald Trump's Mar-a-Lago residence.

-In July 2021, Hannity encouraged his audience to consider getting vaccinated against COVID-19.
+In July 2021, Sean Hannity encouraged his audience to consider vaccination against COVID-19 on live television.

-In 2021, Fox News was sued for defamation by Dominion Voting Systems after Sean Hannity and others promoted claims that the company's voting machines were rigged against Donald Trump in the 2020 election.
+In 2021, Fox News was sued for defamation by Dominion Voting Systems after Sean Hannity and other hosts promoted claims that the company's voting machines were rigged against Donald Trump in the 2020 election.

-In May 2022, it was reported that Sean Hannity participated in a conference call days after the 2020 presidential election, focusing on strategies to challenge the vote's legitimacy.
+In May 2022, it was reported that Sean Hannity participated in a conference call days after the 2020 presidential election, which focused on strategies for challenging the legitimacy of the vote.

 January 2023: Comer begins investigating the Bidens

-In January 2023, James Comer began investigating the Bidens, but initially found no evidence of wrongdoing by the president.
+In January 2023, James Comer began investigating the Bidens but found no evidence of wrongdoing by the president.

-In October 2023, a staffer on Sean Hannity's show emailed Republican lawmakers, questioning their lack of support for Jim Jordan, Donald Trump's choice for House Speaker.
+In October 2023, a staffer on Sean Hannity's show emailed Republican lawmakers, questioning why they weren't supporting Jim Jordan, Donald Trump's choice for House Speaker.

 December 2023: House votes to initiate impeachment inquiry

-In December 2023, despite lacking evidence of wrongdoing by the president, Republicans in the House voted unanimously to initiate an impeachment inquiry.
+In December 2023, despite a lack of evidence, the Republican-controlled House voted unanimously to initiate an impeachment inquiry against President Biden.

-Throughout 2023, Hannity heavily promoted allegations that President Joe Biden was corruptly involved in his son Hunter Biden's business dealings, calling them the "Biden crime family".
-Media Matters found that Hannity discussed the bribery allegations on his program 85 times and hosted James Comer 43 times to discuss the investigation into the Biden family.
+Throughout 2023, Sean Hannity heavily promoted allegations that President Joe Biden acted corruptly through his son Hunter Biden's business dealings, referring to them as the "Biden crime family."
+He discussed bribery allegations on his program 85 times and hosted James Comer 43 times to discuss the House Oversight Committee investigation.

-In February 2024, the FBI informant who alleged Biden took a bribe was indicted for fabricating the story and alleged to be associated with Russian intelligence.
+In February 2024, the FBI informant who made bribery allegations against President Biden was indicted on charges of fabricating the story and was allegedly associated with Russian intelligence.

-By March 2024, the impeachment inquiry against Biden was winding down due to a lack of evidence and Republican support.
+By March 2024, lacking evidence and Republican support, the impeachment inquiry against President Biden was winding down.

-By April 2024, Media Matters reported that Hannity had not mentioned the Biden inquiry or hosted James Comer for a month.
+By April 2024, Sean Hannity had not mentioned the Biden inquiry or hosted James Comer on his program for a month.

-In 2024, Hannity announced that he had moved from his home in Long Island, New York to Florida, and would be broadcasting The Sean Hannity Show and Hannity from his new home permanently.
+In 2024, Sean Hannity announced his move from Long Island, New York, to Florida and that he would be broadcasting The Sean Hannity Show and Hannity from his new home permanently.